-In the case of Messrs.
-Simons, Nieboer, Zinger and Waugh, if such Named Executive Officer terminates his Executive Employment Agreement following: (i) the assignment of any duties inconsistent with such Named Executive Officer's status as an executive officer of the Corporation or a material alteration in the nature or status of such Named Executive Officer's responsibilities or duties or reporting relationship; (ii) a reduction by the Corporation in such Named Executive Officer's base salary or other remuneration; (iii) the elimination of such Named Executive Officer's bonus; (iv) a material reduction by or as a result of action by the Corporation in such Named Executive Officer's employment benefits; (v) the Corporation requiring such Named Executive Officer to be based anywhere other than Calgary, Alberta (or Carlyle, Saskatchewan, in the case of Mr. Waugh), excepting business travel obligations in the ordinary course of business; (vi) failure by the Corporation to pay to such Named Executive Officer any non-discretionary bonus to which such Named Executive Officer is entitled from time to time on or before four (4) months from the end of the period to which the bonus relates; or (vii) the failure of the Corporation or the Partnership to obtain a satisfactory agreement from a successor to assume and agree to perform the Executive Employment Agreement (each circumstance constituting "Good Reason"), such Named Executive Officer is entitled to: (i) their base salary and employee benefits and perguisites to the conclusion of the Severance Period; (ii) an amount equal to the average bonus paid to the Named Executive Officer each year over the three previous years multiplied by 1.5; and (iii) the vesting of any RSUs, granted to the Named Executive Officer prior to the Named Executive Officer's termination date which remain unvested and would have otherwise vested during the Severance Period, which shall be deemed to have vested on the termination date and therefore redeemable for Common Shares.
+If a Named Executive Officer terminates his Executive Employment Agreement following: (i) the assignment of any duties inconsistent with such Named Executive Officer's status as an executive officer of the Corporation or a material alteration in the nature or status of such Named Executive Officer's responsibilities or duties or reporting relationship; (ii) a reduction by the Corporation in such Named Executive Officer's base salary or other remuneration; (iii) the elimination of such Named Executive Officer's bonus; (iv) a material reduction by or as a result of action by the Corporation in such Named Executive Officer's employment benefits; (v) the Corporation requiring such Named Executive Officer to be based anywhere other than as provided for in his Executive Employment Agreement, excepting business travel obligations in the ordinary course of business; (vi) failure by the Corporation to pay to such Named Executive Officer any non-discretionary bonus to which such Named Executive Officer is entitled from time to time on or before four (4) months from the end of the period to which the bonus relates; or (vii) the failure of the Corporation or the Partnership to obtain a satisfactory agreement from a successor to assume and agree to perform the Executive Employment Agreement (each circumstance constituting "Good Reason"), such Named Executive Officer is entitled to: (i) their base salary and employee benefits and perquisites to the conclusion of the Severance Period; (ii) an amount equal to the average bonus paid to the Named Executive Officer each year over the three previous years multiplied by 1.5 (and in the case of Mr. Aulicino, if such termination event occurs prior to the completion of three years of service, the average bonus paid shall be calculated based on the average annualized bonus paid or to be paid over the course of his employment by the Corporation); and (iii) the vesting of any RSUs, granted to the Named Executive Officer prior to the Named Executive Officer's termination date which remain unvested and would have otherwise vested during the Severance Period, which shall be deemed to have vested on the termination date and therefore redeemable for Common Shares.
 The Corporation remains liable to the Named Executive Officer for payment of any non-discretionary bonus to which the Named Executive Officer was entitled on the date of issuance by the Named Executive Officer of the notice of termination.
-If Mr. Zandee terminates his Executive Employment Agreement following: (i) the Corporation requiring him to be based anywhere other than Calgary, Alberta (excepting business travel obligations in the ordinary course of business); or (ii) failure by the Corporation to pay to him any non-discretionary bonus to which the Named Executive Officer is entitled from time to time on or before four (4) months from the end of the period to which the bonus relates, he is entitled to his base salary and the Corporation's portion of premiums or expenses for all applicable employee benefits until the conclusion of the applicable Severance Period.